Construction - Infrastructure

-We have all heard about megaprojects in construction, but (i) what makes one a success? (ii) How important is teamwork in construction? (iii) What happens if you empower your people during the execution of a project?
+We have all heard about megaprojects in construction, but (i) what makes one a success, (ii) how important is teamwork in construction, and (iii) what happens if you empower your people during the execution of a project?
 This video answers all of these questions and more.

 Teamwork & Culture: Yannic & Yves

-Yannic Leveque and Yves De Rue from the Royal Atlantis $1B Megaproject share their thoughts on how important teamwork is in construction, what it’s like to manage an international team, and more.
+Yannic Leveque and Yves De Rue from the Royal Atlantis $1B megaproject share their thoughts on how important teamwork is in construction, what it is like to manage an international team, and more.

 Teamwork & Culture: Miguel Monteiro

-Miguel Monteiro, Project Director of the Uptown Tower back in 2021, reveals his experience and learnings about the cultural differences in construction between Europe and the Middle East, among other things.
+Miguel Monteiro, Project Director of the Uptown Tower back in 2021, reveals his experience and what he has learnt about the cultural differences in construction between Europe and the Middle East, among other things.

 Teamwork & Culture: Volkan Yerdelen

 According to Volkan Yerdelen, dedicated, experienced, and passionate people are the key success factor for an organisation.
-In this video you will find out about Volkan’s management style, his knowledge about the working culture in the Middle East, and more.
+In this video, you will find out about Volkan’s management style, his knowledge about working culture in the Middle East, and more.